-ISLAMABAD: Prices of essential kitchen items especially wheat flour, sugar prices and vegetables have continued witnessing an upward trend, a survey carried out by Business Recorder revealed here on Saturday.
+ISLAMABAD: The prices of essential kitchen items have kept on witnessing an upward trend during this week past as compared with the preceding week, revealed a survey carried out by Business Recorder here on Saturday.

 The survey observed chicken price witnessed a reduction as it went down from Rs11,000 to Rs10,000 per 40kg in the wholesale market which in retail is being sold at Rs300 per kg against Rs270 per kg, while chicken meat price went up from Rs475 per kg to Rs500 per kg.